huggingface/lerobot/examples/7_get_started_with_real_robot.md

 >>> TODO
 ```

-Now try to read the position of the leader and follower arms using `read` from [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py).
-It should output similar values if both arms are in a similar position.
+Now we will see how to read the position of the leader and follower arms using `read` from [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py).
+If the calibration is done well, the posiiton should be the similar when both arms are in a similar position.

-Importantly, we also convert the "step" position to degree.
-This is much easier to interpet and debug.
-In particular, the zero position used during calibration now corresponds to 0 degree for each motor.
-Also, the rotated position corresponds to 90 degree for each motor.

 Run this code to get the positions in degree:
 ```python